r-barnes/dggridR/README.md

 _Spatial Analysis Done Right_

-You want to do some spatial statistics, and it's going to involve binning.
+You want to do spatial statistics, and it's going to involve binning.

-You *know* that using rectangular bins is wrong, wrong, wrong because they will require introducing space-distorting projections.

-What you want are bins of equal size, regardless of where they are on the globe.

-dggridR solves that problem.

-dggridR builds discrete global grids which partition the surface of the Earth into hexagonal, triangular, or diamond cells, **all of which have the same size.** (There are some caveats: see the vignettes.)

-You could do your analyses on a planet where Greenland is bigger than the United States (it's not) and Antarctica is the largest continent (it's really not):
+Binning with a rectangular grid introduces messy distortions.
+At the macro-scale using a rectangular grid does things like making Greenland bigger than the United States and Antarctica the largest continent.

 ![Mercator Projection](readme_files/mercator.png)

-**Or you could do things right:**
+But this kind of distortion is present no matter what the resolution is.

+What you want are bins of equal size, regardless of where they are on the globe, regardless of their resolution.

+dggridR solves this problem.

+dggridR builds discrete global grids which partition the surface of the Earth into hexagonal, triangular, or diamond cells, **all of which have the same size.** (There are some minor caveats which are detailed in the vignettes.)

 ![Mercator Projection](readme_files/dggrid.png)